Acropolis Museum – Athens

-The excavations are currently not publicly accessible; yet, they can be partially seen by the visitors through a sequence of horizontal windows, cut into the entrance level floor slab; it is planned to make them fully accessible by the public in the near future.
+The excavations are currently not publicly accessible; yet, they can be partially seen by the visitors through a sequence of horizontal windows, cut into the entry-level floor slab; it is planned to make them fully accessible by the public shortly.

 The entrance level accommodates the lobby, temporary exhibition spaces, visitor services, and an auditorium.
 The visual relationship with the excavations makes this level the first leg of a chronologically-arranged historical itinerary which Tschumi carefully planned when designing the architecture of the museum.

 Nike statues from the Acropolis, Athens © Acropolis Museum.
 Photo Nikos Daniilidis